 - Setting conservation objectives in the Netherlands by Anne Schmidt, Wageningen Environmental Research (Alterra)) and Annemiek Adams, Ministry of Economic Affairs Directorate Nature and Biodiversity, the Netherlands

-- Habitat Mapping in the Czech Republic: the original purpose, methodological development, and potential for its utilization by Pavel Lustyk and Michael Hošek, Independent consultant & Krkonoše NPA, Czech Republic
+- Habitat Mapping in the Czech Republic: the original purpose, methodological development, and potential for its utilization by Pavel Lustyk, Nature Conservation Agency of the Czech Republic (NCA CR) and Michael Hošek, Krkonoše NPA, Czech Republic

 15.40 - 16.20 Coffee

 16.20 - 17.00 Session II (part 1) – Condition indicators: how will we know when we have achieved our management objectives?
 Developing performance indicators for Annex I habitats and Annex II species.